-8. General Matters
+10. General Matters

-- 8.1 The College will take account of relevant legislation such as data protection legislation, mental health legislation, the Human Rights Act, equality legislation and the general rights and expectations of a student of confidentiality.
-In cases where Stages 2 or 3 of the Fitness to Study Procedure have been invoked, the Chair will make a decision about whether the student's emergency contact should be informed, and discuss with the student whether any statutory services should be contacted. - 8.2 The College acknowledges that as a result of implementing this procedure it will receive personal sensitive data and data of a confidential nature pertaining to the student and other third parties, and shall ensure that all such data is handled, processed and stored accordingly.
+- 10.1 The College will take account of relevant legislation such as data protection legislation, mental health legislation, the Human Rights Act, equality legislation and the general rights and expectations of a student of confidentiality.
+In cases where Stage 2 of the Procedure has been invoked, the Chair will make a decision about whether the student's emergency contact should be informed, and discuss with the student whether any statutory services should be contacted. - 10.2 The College acknowledges that as a result of implementing this procedure it will receive personal sensitive data and data of a confidential nature pertaining to the student and other third parties, and shall ensure that all such data is handled, processed and stored accordingly.